Towards three-dimensional conformal probability: General context

 where $\cZ_{\beta,\Lambda}$ is the normalization constant or partition function.
 Using the Griffiths inequalities it is easy to construct the infinite volume Gibbs measure $\nu_{\beta}$ at inverse temperature $\beta$ and zero magnetic field as the weak limit of $\nu_{\beta,\Lambda}$ when $\Lambda\nearrow\ZZ^2$.
 The corresponding spin correlations $\langle \sigma_{\ux_1}\cdots\sigma_{\ux_n}\rangle=\EE(\sigma_{\ux_1}\cdots\sigma_{\ux_n})$ are well defined and translation invariant.
 This choice of boundary condition is called ``free'' in rigorous statistical mechanics and ``Dirichlet'' in constructive quantum field theory.
 At the critical temperature, i.e., when $\beta=\beta_{\rm c}=\frac{1}{2}\log(1+\sqrt{2})$, the correlations exhibit power-law decay at large distances, e.g., $\langle \sigma_{\ux}\sigma_{\uy}\rangle\sim |\ux-\uy|^{-2[\phi]}$ where the symbol $[\phi]$ stands for the {\em scaling dimension} of the continuum field $\phi$ in the scaling limit.
 This is also minus the Hurst self-similarity exponent.
 For Ising in $d=2$ dimensions, $[\phi]=\frac{1}{8}$.
 Let $L>1$ be a fixed integer and let $r\in\ZZ$ and for given spin configuration $\sigma=(\sigma_{\ux})_{\ux\in\ZZ^2}$ define the tempered Schwartz distribution $\Phi_r=L^{r(d-[\phi])}\sum_{\ux\in\ZZ^2} \sigma_{\ux}\delta_{L^r\ux}$ where $\delta_{L^r\ux}$ is the delta function located at $L^r\ux$.
 Let $\nu_{\phi,r}$ be the probability measure on $S'(\RR^2)$ obtained as direct image by the previous map from $\nu_{\beta}$.
 It follows from the combined results of~\cite{CamiaGN,ChelkakHI} that the scaling limit $\nu_{\phi}$, obtained as weak limit of $\nu_{\phi,r}$ when $r\rightarrow -\infty$, exists, is non-Gaussian and satisfies (global) CI (in a sense to be explained later).
 The articles~\cite{CamiaGN,ChelkakHI} prove much more and in particular address local CI.
 However, this program focuses on the ``full plane'' situation and global CI.
-Indeed, only the latter is available in dimension $d=3$ and the ultimate goal of this program is to prove a result analogous to the one mentioned above for the three-dimensional BMS model~\cite{BrydgesMS,AbdesselamCMP} which conjecturally is the scaling limit of a long-range Ising model~\cite{Mitter,PaulosRRZ}.
-The result in~\cite{CamiaGN,ChelkakHI} gives a rigorous proof for predictions~\cite{BelavinPZ1,BelavinPZ2} made by physicists working in {\em conformal field theory} (CFT) which is a proper subset of {\em quantum field theory} (QFT).
-However, from the point of view of physics this is rather well understood and standard textbook material~\cite{DiFrancescoMS}.
-By contrast, this program aims at establishing direct rigorous mathematical contact with very hot physics, i.e., the area of {\em higher-dimensional conformal bootstrap} (HDCB).
-The CI of the 3D BMS model is the object of a recent prediction~\cite{PaulosRRZ} by researchers in this area.
+Indeed, only the latter is available in dimension $d=3$ and the ultimate goal of this program is to prove a result analogous to the one mentioned above for the three-dimensional fractional $\phi^4$ model~\cite{BrydgesMS,AbdesselamCMP} which conjecturally is the scaling limit of a long-range Ising model~\cite{Mitter,PaulosRRZ}.
+The results in~\cite{CamiaGN,ChelkakHI} give rigorous proofs for predictions~\cite{BelavinPZ1,BelavinPZ2} made by physicists working in {\em conformal field theory} (CFT) which is a proper subset of {\em quantum field theory} (QFT).
+However, from the point of view of theoretical physics, this is rather well understood~\cite{DiFrancescoMS}.
+By contrast, the program outlined in the present article aims at establishing direct rigorous mathematical contact with very hot physics, i.e., the area of {\em higher-dimensional conformal bootstrap} (HDCB).
+The CI of the fractional $\phi_{3}^{4}$ model is the object of a recent prediction~\cite{PaulosRRZ} by researchers in this area.